Getting Ready

 Gratuities:

-The following are guidelines, and all gratuities are up to the discretion of the individual guest.
-Gratuities can be left with the lodge manager at the end of the week for distribution to guides and lodge staff.
+The following is a guideline.
+Gratuities are up to the discretion of the individual guest and can be left with the lodge manager at the end of the week for distribution to guides and lodge staff.

 Fishing Licenses: